 6. IBM Thinkpad R51 (work) – 2005 – scrapped

 Came without a wifi card inside.
 Installed one from ebay (miniPCI) and then had to hack the BIOS to get it to recognise the card!
-Was briefly a hackintosh, my first taste of OS X – so impressed that I bought a Mac mini!
+Was briefly a hackintosh, my first taste of OS X – I was so impressed that I bought a Mac mini!
 Replaced HD later with a bigger one and installed WinXP/FC9 in dual boot.
-Case/hinge badly cracked, original PSU DC jack failed (frayed!) replaced with new PSU from ebay.
+Plastic case/hinge badly cracked, original PSU DC jack failed (frayed!) replaced with new PSU from ebay.
 Overwrote FC9 installation with Ubuntu 9.10.
-Still going.
-One of the best laptop keyboards I’ve ever used.
-Not still going, properly died June 2013 😦
+One of the best laptop keyboards I’ve ever used (apart from the MC400).
+Sadly no longer with us, properly died June 2013 😦

 7. Fujitsu Lifebook B2154 (Personal) – 2005 – still alive!